davatorium/rofi/doc/rofi-manpage.markdown

 `-font`

-  Xft font name for use by the menu (default: mono-14).
+  Pango font name for use by the menu (default: mono 14).

-      rofi -font monospace-14:medium
+      rofi -font monospace\ 14

 `-hlbg`